subtchallenge/map_analysis/README.md

 The inlier and outlier clouds are published on the ROS topics `MA_inlier_cloud` and `MA_outlier_cloud`, and the remaining numerical metrics are published on the `map_metrics` topic.

 While this package has only been tested using data from the SubT Challenge environments, this software is compatible with other environments provided a sufficiently accurate and dense ground truth pointcloud is known.

+### Artifact Metrics

+This package can also generate metrics based on another form of mapping -- reference points provided by object localization.
+In the SubT Challenge, these reference points were submitted as "artifact reports" identifying type and location of 10 specified object types.
+The reports are compared against surveyed "ground truth" locations to produce the following metrics:

+* Root Mean Square Error -- standard deviation of the errors in reported artifact locations, where error is the Euclidean distance to the nearest artifact of the same type.
+* Root Mean Square Error Limited to the XY Plane -- same as above, except the Euclidean distance is measured as projected onto the XY plane, i.e., error in the Z axis (height) is ignored.

+These metrics are published on the ROS topic `artifact_metrics`.

 ## Installation